-The PTSD SIG is focused on all stages of career mentorship, dissemination of research, and advancement of quality patient care.
-It provides a venue for professionals from all disciplines to network and create new connections in the field.
+Focusing on all stages of career mentorship, dissemination of research, and advancement of quality patient care.
+The SIG provides a venue for professionals from all disciplines to network and create new connections in the field.

 Sheila Rauch, PhD, ABPP, Emory University School of Medicine

 This year, the PTSD SIG continued its mission to disseminate knowledge about the identification and treatment of PTSD.
 During PTSD Awareness Month (June), members of the SIG assisted ADAA leadership in preparing a new patient-facing infographic entitled How to Know if You Should Talk to Your Healthcare Provider about PTSD Infographic based on the Primary Care PTSD Screen for DSM-5 (PC-PTSD-5).
 This infographic allows individuals to screen themselves and encourages those who are symptomatic to reach out to their primary care providers.
 In addition, at the request of Ms. Lise Bram, ADAA’s Deputy Executive Director, the PTSD co-chairs participated in interviews for a Healthcare Source blog post designed to guide employers on how to support employees with PTSD.
 We invited SIG members to share their interest in participating in interviews with us and hope to engage additional members with specific expertise for future opportunities.
 Additional information about new trainings as well as resources prepared by the National Center for PTSD were disseminated to the SIG throughout the year.